fenago/learn-java-12-programming/lab_guide/Lab_1.md

 a description of the main types of Java statements.
 All the points of the discussion were illustrated by the specific code examples.

-In the next chapter, we are going to talk about the object-oriented aspects of Java.
+In the next lab, we are going to talk about the object-oriented aspects of Java.
 We will introduce the main concepts, explain what a class is, what an interface is, and the relationship between them.
 The terms *overloading*, *overriding*, and *hiding* will also be defined and